growerp/growerp/packages/growerp_order_accounting/README.md

 ## use the example component
 As with the integration test you can use a local backend or our test backend.
-Before you can use the CRM component you have to create a company which sends an email with a password.
-Us this password to login and the CRM component appear in the main menu.
-Select CRM and the following screen will appear.